 We’ve put together the perfect starter kit for all the creative students starting university this year.
 We also sit down with our Affiliate Marketing Executive, Saba, as she talks us through her best tips and tricks to schooling your degree.

 With all your sketches and equipment lying around, the last thing you want is any unnecessary cables!
 Precision is the focal point for the Magic Mouse, which uses a Bluetooth connection to make navigating your PC a breeze.

 I currently work in Affiliate Marketing at AO but this is definitely not something I thought I’d have ended up in after having studied something totally different at university.
 I was always back and forth between interior design and graphic design before ultimately deciding on graphic design and I’m glad that that’s what I chose!

-There are always crossovers between marketing and design and I have had the opportunity to use my design skills into practice into my role as a marketeer, whether it was creating banner ads, infographics or other marketing material.
+There are always crossovers between marketing and design, and I've had the opportunity to put my design skills into practice when creating banner ads, infographics or other marketing material.

 I’ve always been an arty/creative person and graphic design gave me the ability to explore this further.
-I definitely enjoyed creating new logos and brand identities for companies the most, as well as designing packaging.
-I remember being so invested in a project that I’d stay up until 4am on some days because once I was in my creative element, I didn’t want to stop designing.
+I enjoyed creating new logos and brand identities for companies the most, as well as designing packaging.
+I remember being so invested in a project that I’d stay up until 4am on some days.
+Once I was in my creative element, I didn’t want to stop designing.

-Nowadays, I prefer to design in my free time and I do some freelance on the side of my actual job for some extra cash.
-Recently, I’ve been trying my hand at UX design as this is something that is becoming increasingly popular so I feel like there is definitely an opportunity for me to go down this route in my career path someday.
+Nowadays, I prefer to design in my free time and I do some freelance on the side too.
+Recently, I’ve been trying my hand at UX design, and as this grows in popularity, I hope there’ll be an opportunity to pursue this as a career path someday.

 Keep working on your portfolio and try and keep it updated.
 Constantly updating your portfolio is really important, don’t make it too long though.
 Maybe pick around 10 of your best pieces, something that really showcases your capabilities and is a good reflection of your skills.
-Open and close with your two best projects is usually the way forward.
+Open and close with your two best projects.
 Also, never stop leaning new trends and picking up new skills.
-If you can show a varied skill range in your portfolio it’d be really beneficial.
+If you can show a varied skill range in your portfolio it’ll be really beneficial.

 Be open to criticism.
 Get used to people critiquing your work and don’t take it personally.
-Remember design is totally subjective, everyone’s tastes will differ so just try and stay positive and don’t get demoralised, it doesn’t make you a bad designer if someone doesn’t like your work, but maybe think about any changes you can make to improve as a designer.
-A lot of design is problem solving so this is definitely a skill needed when someone critiques your designs.
+Remember design is totally subjective, everyone’s tastes will differ, so just try and stay positive and don’t be discouraged.
+It doesn’t make you a bad designer if someone doesn’t like your work, but maybe think about any changes you can make to improve.